Tomnaverie stone circle: Archaeological conclusions

-The excavation showed that the circle was of the early Bronze Age in date – about 2500 BC.
+The excavation showed that the circle was of the early Bronze Age in date – around 2500 BC.
 This had previously been thought likely but not certain.
 What was not expected was that the stone circle was built after the cairn.
 Moreover the circle's eventual construction had been preconceived in the building of the cairn.
 In recent years there have been theories that people could have assembled within the circle to make astronomical observations and celebrations – this now seems most unlikely.
 Two more excavations were carried out subsequently on other stone circles and a similar order of construction was found.

 There remains some doubt whether the stages of construction took place over a "relatively short duration" or whether they took "many generations".
 It does not seem the monument was primarily for burials.

 An archaeoastronomical theory has been that the alignment of these circles was for viewing astronomical events from within the circle.
 Because it had previously been thought the central cairns had been built after, maybe long after, the circle there would have been a space inside for people to congregate.
 Following Bradley's discovery that in this case, and others, the cairn predated the circle, it is now according to Ruggles "difficult, if not impossible, to observe the moon in the way we have described".
 There remains the idea that the alignment with Lochnagar on the far horizon was intentional but Henty remarks that the recumbent gets in the way of a view of the mountain from the opposite side of the circle.